Cyber Attacks: Is Your Business In Danger?

 Get Cyber Insurance

 Yes, this is a thing!
 Although it’s relatively unheard of, cyber insurance is something that could be very beneficial for your company.
 It aims to help you in the event that a data breach was to occur for any reason.
+For instance, if you own a cannabis business, you should look into getting a Cannabis cyber liability policy.
 While companies haven’t looked to this sort of thing in the past, they’re increasingly becoming forced to.
 Don’t be surprised if cyber insurance becomes the norm over the next few years.
+Find more information on Glasswall Solutions website to protect your computer from potential threats.

 Ban Personal Mobile Devices